A fan’s guide – the club from early doors to today

-During that time, Istanbul’s de facto fourth club have not only twice finished in fourth place in the Süper Lig but broken the stranglehold of the Big Three, taking runners-up and third spots in 2017 and 2018, and gaining impressive results against Bruges and Braga in Europe.
+During that time, Istanbul’s de facto fourth wheel have not only finished several times in the top four but broken the stranglehold of the Big Three, winning the title in 2020.

-State ownership through the Ministry of Youth & Sports has allowed Istanbul Basaksehir to invest heavily in veterans with Premier League experience, top scorer Emmanuel Adebayor, captain Emre Belozoglu, left-back Gaël Clichy.
-The club has also kept faith in one-time Turkey manager Abdullah Avci, now in his second long spell at the club.
+State ownership through the Ministry of Youth & Sports has allowed Istanbul Başakşehir to invest heavily in veterans with Premier League experience, top scorer Emmanuel Adebayor, captain Emre Belözoğlu and left-back Gaël Clichy.
+Former Inter and Newcastle man Belözoğlu then returned here as manager in 2021.

-Avci’s replacement for the national job was Fatih Terim, the Galatasaray legend after whom Basaksehir’s ground is named.
-A new-build in the same distant north-west district of Istanbul as the Atatürk Olympic Stadium, the Fatih Terim Stadium usually only fills with around 5,000 spectators, its remote location beyond the city’s extensive metro network hardly encouraging the floating fan away from Galatasaray, Fenerbahce or Besiktas.
+A longer-established coach, Galatasaray legend Fatih Terim, lends his name to Başakşehir’s ground.
+A new-build in the same distant north-west district of Istanbul as the Atatürk Olympic Stadium, the Fatih Terim Stadium usually only fills with around 5,000 spectators, its remote location just beyond the city’s extensive metro network hardly encouraging the floating fan away from Galatasaray, Fenerbahçe or Beşiktaş.

-Not that the concept of the floating fan is a familiar one in Turkey these days, given the byzantine machinations of the contentious Passolig membership card system for buying match tickets.
+Not that the concept of the floating fan is a familiar one in Turkey, given the byzantine machinations of the contentious Passolig membership card system for buying match tickets.

 It was always a strange arrangement.
 These few thousand would gather at the 76,000-capacity Atatürk Olympic Stadium – even, for the one last season of 2013-14, for second-flight football.

-Istanbul BB having won promotion back to the Süper Lig, the stage was set for Istanbul Basaksehir – literally.
-That stage was the Fatih Terim Stadium, opened within weeks of the new club being created, and the Ciragan Palace Kempinski Hotel, where the announcement was made that this new entity would now represent the up-and-coming Istanbul district of Basaksehir, population 300,000-plus.
+Istanbul BB having won promotion back to the Süper Lig, the stage was set for Istanbul Başakşehir – literally.
+That stage was the Fatih Terim Stadium, opened within weeks of the new club being created.
+The Çirağan Palace Kempinski Hotel was where the announcement was made that a new entity would now represent the up-and-coming Istanbul district of Başakşehir, population 300,000-plus.
 Members of the ten-man board had links, in some way or other, to the government.

 Despite poor average gates below 3,000, the new club lost only five games in its first season, Turkish national keeper Volkan Babacan keeping 16 clean sheets.
 A red card for Babacan early in the club’s subsequent European debut, at AZ Alkmaar, led to a 2-0 defeat.

-After another creditable season in the Süper Lig in 2017-18, leading the table for nearly two months, Adebayor scoring a hat-trick in the 5-1 mauling of Galatasaray, Istanbul Basaksehir get another chance in the Europa League, in 2018-19.
+After another creditable season in the Süper Lig in 2017-18, leading the table for nearly two months, Adebayor scoring a hat-trick in the 5-1 mauling of Galatasaray, Istanbul Başakşehir qualified for the Europa League, and a narrow defeat to Burnley in 2018-19.

-Neat, compact and all-seated 17,300 capacity, the Fatih Terim Stadium would be perfect for Basaksehir’s needs – would it not be at the northern reaches of this north-western Istanbul district, even further from town than the Olympic Stadium.
+Neat, compact and with an all-seated 17,300 capacity, the Fatih Terim Stadium is perfect for Başakşehir’s needs, although located at the far reaches of this north-western Istanbul district, even beyond the Olympic Stadium.

-But as a government investment, with regular European football – in 2017, Basaksehir weren’t that far away from the group stage of the Champions League – the whole project has its own kind of logic.
-Certainly, Turkey’s prime minister Recep Erdogan seemed pleased when he cut the ribbon on opening day in the summer of 2014.
+But as a government investment, with regular European football, the whole project has its own kind of logic.
+Certainly, Turkey’s president Recep Erdoğan seemed pleased when he cut the ribbon on opening day in the summer of 2014.
 (Fatih Terim himself was just as surprised as anyone when the name of the new stadium was announced – he had no connections to the previous or recently formed clubs.)